 My name is Timothy Diovanni and I am a musician and musicology student at Columbia University.
-I write a music column for The Columbia Lion and program notes for The North Shore Symphony Orchestra.
-In the past I have written for The Eye, the magazine of The Columbia Spectator (as a music critic and as the Arts Editor).
+I write a music column for The Columbia Lion, program notes for The North Shore Symphony Orchestra, and contribute for Feminist in the Concert Hall, the Women Philharmonic Advocacy’s blog.
+I recently joined the Music Critics Association of North America.
+In the past, I have written for The Eye, the magazine of The Columbia Spectator (as a music critic and as the Arts Editor).

 I am currently working on a project analyzing the reception of Franz Schubert in Paris in the 1830s and 1840s.
-In the past, I have researched and written on Germaine Tailleferre, who was neglected by music critics and historians.
-If not in the music library, I can be found in the cluttered writing classroom adjacent to Dodge 404 — practicing scales and long tones, always in search of the perfect reed.
+My other main research is on the effects of music critics and historians on Germaine Tailleferre’s legacy.
+If not in the music library, I can be found in the cluttered writing classroom adjacent to Dodge 404 — practicing scales and long tones, in search of the perfect reed.

 I can be reached at email@example.com or tweeted @howeyehearit.